 You can help us by Joining the LGIA today! email info@lgia.org

-We monitor water quality, lobby for improvements and sponsor annual trail cleanups and events.
-Join us and help to make a difference today.
+We continue to lobby for improvements and sponsor annual trail cleanups and events.

 The Lake Gardner Association is a registered 501c non-profit, and all donations are tax deductible.